Clicky

 • To remove dead and loose hair before it sheds, the FURminator is an excellent choice.

-• For eliminating mats and tangles in short, medium or curly haired dogs, the Hertzko Self Cleaning slicker brush is my top pick.
+• For eliminating minor mats and tangles in short, medium, or curly-haired dogs, the Hertzko Self Cleaning slicker brush is our top pick.

 • For tackling mats and tangles in your dog’s undercoat, the Rubold Pet Rake does a great job.

-• If you want a bristle brush for removing dirt and tangles from a top coat, the HaloVa Pet Comb provides great value.
+• If you want a bristle brush for removing dirt and tangles from a top coat, the GoPets Professional Pin & Bristle Brush provides great value.

-• To groom dogs with medium, long or woolly hair, a wire pin brush is a good option – and the Chris Christensen Oval is my #1 pick.
+• To groom dogs with medium, long, or woolly hair, a wire pin brush is a good option – and the Chris Christensen Oval is our #1 pick.

 • For grooming short-haired breeds or gently massaging skin, the Kong ZoomGroom is a cheap option that does a decent job.